12 Ways to Raise Funds for Startups in India

 • Potential to scale faster with shared resources.

-Partnerships are a great way to leverage the expertise and resources of established businesses while growing your startup.
+Partnerships are a great way to use the expertise and resources of established businesses while growing your startup.

 12. Revenue-Based Financing

-Revenue-based financing is a funding model where startups receive capital in exchange for a percentage of their monthly revenue until the loan is repaid.
+Revenue-based financing (RBF) is a funding model where startups receive capital in exchange for a percentage of their ongoing gross revenue.
+Repayment continues until a pre-defined total amount—often a fixed multiple of the initial investment called a ‘cap’—is repaid, allowing founders to know the loan’s total cost upfront.

 Pros: